ShawnPConroy/Nacms/README.md

     * Doesn't show dates of file sizes
     * Uses the clean but techie looking Fire Code font for file names
     * Works with spaces in folder names
-    * A few mediocre themes you can choose from
+    * A few mediocre themes you can choose from, 2 of them are animated.
 * Shows text and markdown files in a clean, readable way
     * Outputs as HTML
     * Uses an ideal reading width of 50-70 characters per line